smolcluster

 smolcluster is a distributed deep learning library designed for training neural networks across heterogeneous hardware using PyTorch and socket-based communication.
 It enables researchers and developers to leverage multiple machines with different capabilities for distributed training and inference.

-The library supports various distributed training algorithms including Fully Sharded Data Parallelism (FSDP), Classic Data Parallelism (ClassicDP), Elastic Distributed Parallelism (EDP), Synchronous Parameter Server (SyncPS), and Model Parallelism.
-It can run on diverse hardware including Mac minis, Raspberry Pis, MacBooks, and Windows machines.
+The library supports various distributed training algorithms including Fully Sharded Data Parallelism (FSDP), Classic Data Parallelism (ClassicDP), Elastic Distributed Parallelism (EDP), Model Parallelism, Model Parallelism with Pipeline, and Expert Parallelism.
+It runs on diverse hardware including Mac minis, Raspberry Pis, MacBooks, and Windows machines.

 Cluster Architecture